General principles of using transformations: examples for building the inputs of a CTM and/or elaborating on its outputs

 Note

-The CIF performs the transformations in the order given in the yaml file.
-Therefore, in the example, CH4emisS10 is exponentialled then the resulting values are summed up with CH4emisS9.
+The CIF applies transformations in the order they appear in the YAML file.
+In the example, CH4emisS10 is exponentiated first, then the result is summed with CH4emisS9.

 Note that:

-• the arguments required by each type of transformation are found here
+• the arguments for each transformation type are documented here

-• the component indicates the component to use in input of the transformation, it must therefore match a name used in datavect
+• component specifies the input component for the transformation, and must match a name defined in datavect

 1. Run XX with only_init?XX and check with the files for checks that the personalized transforms in controlvect do what is expected.